kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

     enableTimeout: 5.0                                # If defined, ecmc tries to auto-enable for a maximum enableTimeout seconds.
     disableTimeout:   5.0                                # If defined, ecmc disables axis after idle (non busy) in disableTime seconds
 ```
-The motor record auto-enable/disable fucntionality will then automatically be disabled.
+The motor record auto-enable/disable functionality will then automatically be disabled.
 {{% notice warning %}}
 However, do not configure both ecmc native and motor record auto enable/disable at the same time.
 {{% /notice %}}